gtxaspec/wz_mini_hacks/README.md

 Wireguard support is available as a kernel module:

 ```
-ENABLE_WIREGUARD="false"
+ENABLE_WIREGUARD="true"
 ```

 Use the command ```wg``` to setup.
 See [https://www.wireguard.com/quickstart/](https://www.wireguard.com/quickstart/) for more info.

+Some users have asked about tailscale support, I have tested and it works.
+See the issue #30 for further information.
 ---
 Disable automatic firmware updates:

 ```
-DISABLE_FW_UPGRADE="false"
+DISABLE_FW_UPGRADE="true"
 ```

 If a remote or app update is initiated, the camera will reboot due to the failure of the update.
 The firmware update should not proceed again for some time, or at all.

-When a firmware update is initiated, due to a bootloader bug, we intercept the update process and flash it manually.
+When a firmware update is initiated, due to a bootloader issue (bug?), we intercept the update process and flash it manually.
 This should now result in a successful update, if it doesn't, please restore the unit's firmware manually using demo_wcv3.bin on the micro sd card.

 ---

 USB Ethernet Adapter support:

 ```
-ENABLE_USB_ETH="false"
+ENABLE_USB_ETH="true"
 ```

 the next time you boot your camera, make sure your USB Ethernet Adapter is connected to the camera and ethernet.
 The camera has to be setup initially with Wi-Fi for this to work.
 After setup, Wi-Fi is no longer needed, as long as you are using the USB Ethernet Adapter.
 Note that using USB Ethernet disables the onboard Wi-Fi.